ocplatest/MCW-SAP-HANA-on-Azure/Whiteboard design session/WDS student guide - SAP HANA on Azure.md

 -   Data protection & security

--   Safe and smooth migration with downtime minimized
+-   Streamlined and automated deployment methodology

 -   IT standardization across SAP and non-SAP